The Good and the Bad of Swift Programming Language

 That said, it follows that Swift is often considered to be unstable due to the major changes that are introduced with every new release.
 One of the key problems articulated by many developers is the lack of backward compatibility with the older language versions.
 Consequently, developers are forced to completely rewrite their projects if they want to switch to the latest Swift version.

 While Xcode provides a tool to help developers update their Swift code to newer versions, it doesn’t fix all the issues.
 Thus, porting your project to a newer Swift version can be time consuming and costly.
+The latest update of Xcode IDE along with Swift 4.0 have partially solved this problem by supporting all versions starting from Swift 3.2.
+You can also compile each target separately in case some third-party libraries haven’t updated yet.
+Though you’ll still have to do some manual updating to your code – Apple’s SDK has gone through some changes too.
 If you have a very large project or a project that you don’t plan to update too often, Swift might be not the best option for you, at least for now.

 Limited talent pool